petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 ## Understanding Semantic Search in Liferay

-Semantic Search in Liferay can be one of two things:
+Semantic Search in Liferay is either
 1. Full semantic search, where the normal indexers are disabled in a Search blueprint, and only text embeddings are used to search for relevant content.
-1. Hybrid semantic search, where a keyword search is performed first, and text embeddings are used to re-score the results.
+1. Hybrid semantic search, where a keyword search is performed first, and text embeddings are used to rescore the results.

 Providing a robust understanding semantic search and its intricacies is beyond the scope of this brief explanation.
-Instead we'll focus on how Liferay's semantic search implementation works, along the way explaining a few fundamental concepts of a semantic search.
+Instead we'll focus on how a Liferay hybrid semantic search implementation works, along the way explaining a few fundamental concepts of a semantic search.

 Semantic search impacts the Liferay search at both index time and search time, introducing an additional level of content processing.